pharath/pharath.github.io/_posts/2023-10-01-cheatsheet-coding.md

   - <kbd>A</kbd> (amend)
     - erst <kbd>space</kbd> und dann <kbd>A</kbd>
 - in "commits" panel
+  - <kbd>ctrl</kbd><kbd>s</kbd> (show commits for a specific file only)
+    - when you want to see the commits of a deleted file you have to checkout one of the commits before the commit where the file was deleted, then <kbd>ctrl</kbd><kbd>s</kbd> will work for this file (when you are done, you can checkout `master` in the "branches" panel to get back the latest commits)
   - <kbd>/</kbd> (search commits, <span style="color:red">**Warning**</span>: if a commit message has more than one line the search will only search in the first line of the commit message, [doc](https://github.com/jesseduffield/lazygit/blob/master/docs/Searching.md))
   - <kbd>+</kbd> (view awesome [commit graph](https://github.com/jesseduffield/lazygit#commit-graph), or just to make the <span style="color:red">**commit messages**</span> more readable)
   - <kbd>ctrl</kbd><kbd>o</kbd> (copy commit SHA to clipboard; useful eg. when writing commit messages that refer to other commits)